voxelize/voxelize/README.md

 ## Supporting

-If you like our work, please considering supporting us on Patreon, BuyMeACoffee, or PayPal.
+If you like our work, please consider supporting us on Patreon, BuyMeACoffee, or PayPal.
 Thanks a lot!

 <p align="center">
   <a href="https://www.patreon.com/voxelize"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="Patreon donate button" /> </a>